darkrenaissance/darkfi/doc/src/misc/darkirc/darkirc.md

 to `~/.weechat/python/autoload/`, and you will create a single buffer which aggregates messages from all channels.
 It's useful to monitor activity from all channels without needing to flick through them.

+## Emojis

+Install the `noto` fonts to have the full unicode set.
+Popular Linux distros should have packages for them.

+Once installed you can view all the emojis in your terminal.
+Note, you may need to regenerate your font cache (or just restart) after installing them.